Smart Spending

 What subscriptions do most people forget they are paying for?

-The most commonly forgotten subscriptions include annual software licenses (Microsoft 365, Adobe Creative Cloud add-ons), domain registrations, antivirus software set to auto-renew, Amazon Prime, subscription boxes, gym memberships, and premium tiers of apps like LinkedIn, Duolingo, or Calm.
 Annual charges are forgotten far more often than monthly ones because of the long gap between billing dates.
-A dedicated unused subscriptions cancel audit once a year catches the majority of these.
+Commonly overlooked subscriptions include Microsoft 365 and Adobe Creative Cloud add-ons, domain registrations, antivirus software set to auto-renew, Amazon Prime, subscription boxes, gym memberships, and premium tiers of apps like LinkedIn, Duolingo, or Calm.
+A dedicated subscription audit once a year catches the majority of these.

-Canceling a subscription service does not directly affect your credit score, because most subscription companies do not report payment history to credit bureaus.
-However, if a subscription went to collections — because you missed payments — that collection account could appear on your credit report and lower your score.
-Staying on top of unused subscriptions cancel routines prevents accounts from accidentally lapsing into debt.
+Canceling a subscription service does not directly affect your FICO Score, because most subscription companies do not report payment history to Experian, Equifax, or TransUnion.
+However, if a subscription went to collections because you missed payments, that collection account could appear on your credit report and lower your score.
+Staying current on recurring charges prevents accounts from accidentally lapsing into debt.
 For context on how different financial actions affect your score, see our guide on DIY credit repair strategies.

 How much money can I realistically save by canceling unused subscriptions?

 Most people who conduct a thorough subscription audit recover between $50 and $150 per month, depending on how many dormant services they have accumulated.
 Annually, that is $600 to $1,800 returned to your budget from zero additional income.
-Users of subscription tracking apps like Rocket Money report average savings of $720 per year after their first full audit, according to Rocket Money’s published data.
-Redirecting that money toward an emergency fund or debt payoff compounds the benefit significantly — as outlined in our guide on building a six-month emergency fund on a single income.
+Users of Rocket Money report average savings of $720 per year after their first full audit, according to Rocket Money’s published data.
+Redirecting that money toward an emergency fund or debt payoff compounds the benefit significantly, as outlined in our guide on building a six-month emergency fund on a single income.

 TW